wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/02. Using VSCode for CLI and Python tasks on AWS - part 2/README.md

 Once you established access through IAM Identity Center, you can follow these steps:

 1. Log in to the AWS Management Console using your AWS account credentials.
 If you have multiple accounts, ensure you are logging into your management account using the root user.
-1. Navigate to the IAM Identity Center by clicking on the _Services_ dropdown in the top left corner, selecting _IAM Identity Center (successor to AWS Single Sign-On)
-_ under _Security, Identity & Compliance_.
-Alternatively, you can type _IAM Identity Center (successor to AWS Single Sign-On)_ in the services search prompt.
+1. Navigate to the IAM Identity Center by clicking on the _Services_ dropdown in the top left corner, selecting _IAM Identity Center (successor to AWS Single Sign-On)_ under _Security, Identity & Compliance_.
+Alternatively, you can type _IAM Identity Center_ in the services search prompt.
 Create a new permission set that grants PowerUserAccess permissions:
     1. Click on the _Create new permission set_ button in the upper right-hand corner of the page.
-    1. Select _Predefined permission set_ as the type of permission set.
+    2. Select _Predefined permission set_ as the type of permission set.
-    1. Select _PowerUserAccess_ as the predefined permission set to create.
+    3. Select _PowerUserAccess_ as the predefined permission set to create.
-    1. Enter a name and description for the permission set, if desired.
+    4. Enter a name and description for the permission set, if desired.
-    1. Review the details of the permission set, and click the _Create_ button.
+    5. Review the details of the permission set, and click the _Create_ button.
 1. Assign the newly created user to the account:
     1. Click on _AWS accounts_ in the left panel.
 You should be presented with the list of the accounts.
-    1. Select the accounts you want to access.
+    2. Select the accounts you want to access.
-    1. Press _Assign users and groups_ and select the _Users_ tab.
+    3. Press _Assign users and groups_ and select the _Users_ tab.
-    1. Select the desired user and press _Next_.
+    4. Select the desired user and press _Next_.
-    1. Select the PowerUserAccess permission set and press _Next_.
+    5. Select the PowerUserAccess permission set and press _Next_.
-    1. Review and press _Submit_.
+    6. Review and press _Submit_.

 > Unlike the administrative permission set, which uses AdministratorAccess permissions, the PowerUserAccess permission set doesn't allow management of users and groups.